digitalkaoz/ProjectUtilitiesBundle/Resources/doc/index.rst

     }

-Application Bootstraper
+Bootstraper
 =====================

+*the bootstrapper builds an app with console and commands*

-configure your commands in [app/config/project_bootstrap.yml]:
+configure your commands:
 -------------

 ::